 About

-Esy (pronounced "Eh-see") runs agentic workflows that automate research, verify citations, and deliver publishable artifacts.
+Esy (pronounced "Eh-see") runs agentic workflows that automate generation, quality-score outputs, and deliver approved artifacts at scale.

 Templates define the pipeline.
 Agents execute it.
 Output is structured, auditable, and publishable.